slowli/jwt-compact/e2e-tests/no-std/README.md

   Switching to the crate directory is necessary to use the [Cargo config](.cargo/config.toml), which sets up necessary `rustc` flags and the qemu wrapper for `cargo run`.

+By default, the binary only tests the `HS*` algorithms.
+You may run the binary with `--features ed25519` or `--features with_rsa` in order to test additional algorithms.

 [ARM Cortex-M3]: https://en.wikipedia.org/wiki/ARM_Cortex-M#Cortex-M3
 [qemu]: https://www.qemu.org/